mdxtoc/qtpi/docs/ownership.md

 ## Hubris, Nemesis?

 No free lunch has arrived.
 A symbolic execution is not a perfect solution.
-But it appears to be sound -- if it says a program is ok, it is ok -- even though it is evidently incomplete -- there are valid programs to which it will object.
+But it appears to be sound -- if it says a program is ok, it is ok.
+On the other hand it is evidently incomplete -- there are valid programs to which it will object.

 Inaccuracies arise with conditional expressions and guarded sums.
 Conditional expressions have been noted already: they are assessed as using the resources of both arms, though an execution uses only one arm at a time.
 They may not be a problem in principle, since every program using a qbit-valued conditional expression could be rewritten to use a conditional process.